-3. Select the categories and / or awards you would like to enter and upload and save your files.
+3. Select the categories and/or Special Award you would like to enter and upload and save your files.

-If you didn’t enter the 2013 competition, you’ll need to register and set up a competition account.
+If you haven't entered since 2012, you’ll need to register and set up a competition account.
 Once completed, you’ll be able to use the same email address and password for all future WPY competitions.
-You can also then follow steps 1-3 above.
+You can also then follow steps 1 to 3 above.

 Are there any age restrictions?

-The Adult competition is open to anyone aged 18 or over on 27 February 2014.
+The Adult Competition is open to anyone aged 18 or over on 26 February 2015.

 Do I have to pay to enter?

 The entry fee is £30 and payment must be made through the online entry system with a credit or debit card.
 Please visit www.wildlifephotographeroftheyear.com.